NCI-GDC/gdc-docs/docs/Encyclopedia/pages/Pindel_Annotation.md

 ## Overview ##

 Pindel Annotation is a pipeline used for WXS and targeted sequencing somatic mutation annotation at the GDC.
-Somatic mutation annotation is performed with Pindel Annotation using tumor and normal alignments and generates simple nucleotide variation (SNV) data.
+Somatic mutation annotation is performed by annotating raw VCFs, which produces annotated somatic mutation files.

 ### Input

-* Tumor VCF - WXS or Targeted Sequencing
-* Normal VCF - WXS or Targeted Sequencing
+* Raw VCF - WXS or Targeted Sequencing

 ### Output